Anodyine/HuggingFacePipelineExamples/README.md

 If it doesn't work, you may need to update the drivers.

-Note the CUDA Verion in the top right.
+Note the CUDA Version in the top right.

 Go here: